Fee Policy Academic Year 2019-20

-Regulations governing the refund of mandatory fees, including nonresident tuition and tuition assistance for students enrolling at the California State University are included in Section 41802 of Title 5, California Code of Regulations.
-For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University.
-Refunds of fees and tuition charges for self-support, special session, and extended education programs or courses at the California State University are governed by a separate policy established by the University, available at the Office of Sponsored Programs and Extended Learning.
+Regulations governing the refund of mandatory fees, including nonresident tuition and tuition assistance for students enrolling at the California State University Maritime Academy are included in Section 41802 of Title 5, California Code of Regulations.
+For purposes of the refund policy, mandatory fees are defined as those systemwide and campus fees that are required to be paid in order to enroll in state-supported academic programs at the California State University Maritime Academy.
+Refunds of fees and tuition charges for self-support, special session, and extended education programs/courses at the California State University Maritime Academy are governed by a separate policy established by the University, available at Extended Learning.

-In order to receive a full refund of mandatory fees, less an administrative charge established by the campus, including nonresident tuition, a student must cancel registration or drop all courses prior to the first day of instruction for the term.
+Full Refund: In order to received a full refund of mandatory fees, less an administrative charge established by the campus,including nonresident tuition, a student must cancel registration or drop all courses, and officially withdraw from the University prior to the first day of instruction of the term.
 Information on procedures and deadlines for canceling registration and dropping classes is available at the Office of the Registrar.

 - The tuition and fees were assessed or collected in error;

-- The course for which the tuition and fees were assessed or collections was cancelled by the university.
+- The course or courses for which the tuition fees was assessed or collected was cancelled by the university.

-- The university makes a delayed decision that the student was not eligible to enroll in the term for which tuition and mandatory fees were assessed and collected and the delayed decision was not due to incomplete or inaccurate information provided by the student; or
+- The university makes a delayed decision that a student was not eligible to enroll in the term for which tuition and mandatory fees were assessed and collected and the delayed decision was not due to a student not providing completed or accurate information; or

 - The student was activated for compulsory military service.

-Students who are not entitled to a refund as described above may petition the university for a refund demonstrating exceptional circumstances and the chief financial officer of the University or designee may authorize a refund if he or she determines that the fees and tuition were not earned by the university.
+Students who are not entitled to a refund as described above may petition the university for a refund demonstration exceptional circumstances.
+The Registration Appeals Committee will review and make a recommendation to authorized a refund if the Committee determines that the fees and tuition were not earned by the University.